-5. CRITICAL ACCOUNTING JUDGEMENT, ESTIMATES AND KEY SOURCES OF ASSUMPTION UNCERTAINTY in applying the Company's accounting policies.
+5. CRITICAL ACCOUNTING JUDGEMENT, ESTIMATES AND KEY SOURCES OF ASSUMPTION UNCERTAINTY

+The preparation of these financial statements does not require management to make critical judgements in applying the Company's accounting policies.
 The management makes critical assumptions and estimates concerning future events.
 Assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
 Such assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
 Information on critical accounting estimates and assumptions uncertainty is as follows: